G-Node/g-node-portal/source/key_functions/data_api/principles.rst

 ============    ====    ===============
 Success         200     successful operation, typically GET or DELETE Created         201     object was created successfuly BadRequest      400     an exception occured.
 It could happen if a non-existing object is referenced, or any index for a list was incorrect.
-Any parsing error of the incoming JSON will lead to this Response.
+Any parsing error of the incoming JSON will lead to this response type.
 Any validation exception will return this response too.
 Unauthorized    401     user is not logged in Forbidden       403     a currently logged-in user has no permissions to access or modify an object NotFound        404     a wrong URL or object was not found